Arne Jacobsen: Style and legacy

-According to R. Craig Miller, author of "Design 1935-1989, What Modern was", Jacobsen's work "is an important and original contribution both to modernism and to the specific place Denmark and the Scandinavian countries have in the modern movement" and continues "One might in fact argue that much of what the modern movement stands for, would have been lost and simply forgotten if Scandinavian designers and architects like Arne Jacobsen would not have added that humane element to it".
+According to R. Craig Miller, co-author of Design 1935–1989: What Modern Was, Jacobsen's work "is an important and original contribution both to modernism and to the specific place Denmark and the Scandinavian countries have in the modern movement" and continues "One might in fact argue that much of what the modern movement stands for, would have been lost and simply forgotten if Scandinavian designers and architects like Arne Jacobsen would not have added that humane element to it."

 Arne Jacobsen is noted for his sense of proportion.
 Indeed, he himself saw this as one of the main features of his work.
 In an interview he said; "The proportion is exactly what makes the beautiful ancient Egyptian temples [...] and if we look at some of the most admired buildings of the Renaissance and Baroque, we notice that they were all well-proportioned.
-Here is the basic thing".
+Here is the basic thing."